-We live in a fast-paced world which is run by different technologies.
+We live in a fast-paced world that is run by different technologies.
 Nowadays technologies are transforming every single aspect of our life.
 New apps and services emerge to help people in their work duties as well as personal life.
 We decided to explore 4 new tech trends that are currently shaping the real estate industry.

 1. Co-living and co-working